stackedboxes/romualdo/doc/spec.md

 **TODO**, but in summary:

-* The problem we are solving here is allowing to upgrade or patch a Storyworld without breaking saved ongoing stories.
+* The problem we are solving here is allowing to upgrade or patch a Storyworld
-* Every Procedure and `globals` block has a version.
-* If omitted, version is implicitly assumed to be 1.
 * Things cannot be changed between releases of a Storyworld, only added.
-* So, it's OK to add a new version of a Procedure or `globals` block.
+* So, it's OK to add a new version of a Procedure or a new global variable.
-* All new stuff added to a Package in a release must have the same version, that is one higher than the previously highest version.
-* This may generate holes in versioning, but that's fine.
-It's assumed that those are the same as the highest defined version that is lower than the missing version.
-(Shouldn't make diference to the backend; it's a check made on the frontend to make sure things are a bit easier to understand, because versions will match with a release *within a Package*.)
-* We can call a specific version of a Procedure: `proc@3()`.
-Omitting the version causes the latest version to be called.
-* See also the descriptions of `globals` blocks and Procedures for the details on versioning specific to them.
+* See `design.md` for details on the current (still evolving) design.